Failand: Landmarks

 Tyntesfield is a gothic house and estate acquired by the National Trust in 2002 after a national fund-raising campaign.
 It has now been restored, and is open to visitors.
 It has been designated as a Grade II* listed building.
 The entrance is just west of Failand on the B3128.

 The Anglican parish church of St Bartholomew in Lower Failand was built in 1883-1887 by E. W. Barnes of Bristol.

 Art

-Richard Long, the Turner Prize winning Land Artist is a longtime resident of Lower Failand.
+Richard Long, the Turner Prize winning Land Artist, is a longtime resident of Lower Failand.
 Roger Fry, a prominent member of the Bloomsbury Group, grew up in Lower Failand.

 Social

 Failand has a very active village social life.
 The Failand Society (link below) meets regularly for talks and social events.
 There is a very active drama group who perform regularly at the village hall.
-The failanders club puts on events for older residents.
-And there are two active supper clubs where residents meet up.
+The Failanders Club puts on events for older residents.
+There are also two active supper clubs where residents meet up.